 - On the TV remote control, press the video button repeatedly till the cable box’s video signal displays on your TV.

 Note: You can use a component-to-HDMI adapter if your TV doesn’t support components out of the box.
 You can find one on Amazon.
 After plugging the adapter in, you follow the same steps for hooking up surround sound to the TV and cable box HDMI to accomplish your goal.

 How to Avoid Mistakes When Connecting Your Home Theater System to your TV and Cable Box

-Since the most modern TVs come with at least a single HDMI ARC port, it’s quite simple to connect your TV to your receiver.
+Since most modern TVs come with at least a single HDMI ARC port, it’s quite simple to connect your TV to your receiver.
 However, things can sometimes get a little complicated when connecting your receiver to your home theater system.
 It would be best if you considered the following to avoid this risk.

 The Gauge of the Wires

-You’ll require HDMI cables and some speaker wire to connect the receiver to the television.
+You’ll require HDMI cables and some speaker wires to connect the receiver to the television.
 Of course, the best way to connect your AV receiver to the TV set is Audio Return Channel (HDMI ARC).
 It sends the audio signal to the receiver.
 In turn, the receiver sends the signal to your speaker system.